mrbinky3000/responsive_carousel/README.md

 ##Change Log

 ### Version 1.5.0 - 2/11/2013
-- SO...
-MANY...
-BUGFIXES!
-So many that we skipped some version numbers.
-Also, this is no longer beta.
-It's version 1!
-Woohoo!
-It's going to be used extensively on a fortune 500 company's website that I'm working on right now.
-This is ready for the world!
+- I had to invest LOTS of time into getting this ready for a major Fortune 500 client.
+It's no longer beta.
+It's ready for the real world!
+(It better be, because it's going to be used a lot on that web site)

 ### Version 0.5.1 - 1/16/2013
 - Bugfixes with nudgeThreshold option.
 It was sometimes skipping a unit, going from 1 to 3 bypassing 2, for example.
 Fixed now.